 Prerequisites

-• Set up SMS integration and connect the number to Kustomer
+Set up an SMS integration and connect the number to Kustomer

 Business Rule